Lenovo

 Disadvantages

-Choose the Legion Go 2 for top‑tier Windows performance and dockability; choose the ROG Ally X if you prefer a lighter, lower‑priced handheld.
+Choose the Legion Go 2 for premium visuals and performance; choose the ROG Ally for lightweight portability.